harto/hey-stu.art/src/work/index.md

 can be found on [my GitHub profile][gh].

+## Spot

+ * Senior Software Engineer (2016&mdash;)

+[Spot][spot] recommends places according to the friends and experts you trust.
+I'm working on the backend systems that support the [mobile app][spot-app].

 ## 99designs

- * Senior Software Engineer (2013&mdash;)
+ * Senior Software Engineer (2013&mdash;2016)
  * Software Engineer (2012&mdash;2013)

 [99designs][99d] is the world's largest online graphic design marketplace, with a community of over a million registered designers.

-I'm the lead software engineer in 99designs' Oakland, CA office.
-The team here focuses on the design- and designer-oriented parts of the platform.
-Some of the things we've built include:
+I was the lead software engineer in 99designs' Oakland, CA office.
+The team focused on the design- and designer-oriented parts of the platform.
+Some of the things we built include:

  * [Discover][99d-discover] &mdash; showcases designs from the community and provides design inspiration for potential customers.
 This is a Rails app,